 1. In a small bowl, add salt, pepper, dried oregano and chilli flakes.
-Mix and set aside.
+Mix, set aside.

 2. Prepare squid tubes by removing any white membrane.
 Wash squid tubes and pat dry.

-3. In a bowl, mix chopped prawns, pork mince, breadcrumbs, shallot, garlic, ginger and lemon rind and season with salt and pepper.
+3. In a bowl, mix prawns, mince, breadcrumbs, shallot, garlic, ginger and lemon rind.
+Season with salt and pepper.

-4. Using a teaspoon, put some of the filling into each squid tube.
-Pushing the mix to the bottom of the squid tube and then using a toothpick, secure the hole.
-Be careful not to overfill the squid tubes as the filling will expand while it’s cooking.
+4. Using a teaspoon, add filling into each tube.
+Push mix to bottom of tube, using a toothpick to secure.
+Be careful not to overfill tubes.
+The filling will expand while cooking.

 5. Prepare the BBQ for medium to hot direct heat cooking.
-Brush the squid tubes with a little olive oil and season them with the salt, pepper, oregano and chilli flake seasoning.
+Brush squid tubes with a little olive oil, season with salt, pepper, oregano and chilli flake seasoning.

 6. Cook the squid on the grill plate over direct heat.
-Using tongs, turn the squid tubes when you see a slight char on the squid and the flesh is turning opaque.
+Using tongs, turn squid tubes when you see a slight char on the squid and the flesh is turning opaque.
 Repeat on all sides.
-The squid will take approximately 12-15 minutes to cook but cook time will vary depending on the size of the squid tubes.
-You are looking to reach an internal temperature of 71°C
+The squid will take approximately 12-15 minutes to cook but cook time will vary depending on the size of tubes.
+You want to reach an internal temperature of 71°C

-7. Once cooked though, remove the squid from the grill and remove the toothpicks.
-The squid can be served whole or slice them up, squeeze over a little lemon juice and serve with the chilli dipping sauce and your favourite side.
+7. Once cooked, remove squid from the grill.
+Remove toothpicks.
+Squid can be served whole or sliced with some lemon juice.
+Serve with chilli dipping sauce and sides.

 Looking for a new barbie?
 The Char-Griller Double Play is a great BBQ for those looking at getting into the low ‘n’ slow style of barbecuing.
-The Double Play offers the convenience of gas and the flavour and experience of charcoal all in one barbecue, so you can get all the benefits of authentic barrel grilling with a push of the button.
-The Char-Griller Double Play is available from Bunnings stores nationally.
+The Double Play offers the convenience of gas and the flavour and experience of charcoal all in one barbecue.
+So you can get all the benefits of authentic barrel grilling with a push of the button.
+The Char-Griller Double Play is available from Bunnings.
 For more info, head to bunnings.com.au